If These Apps Are Still on Your Phone, Someone May Be Spying on You

 While the company is planning to roll out a “Secret Conversation” mode that will offer encryption, it won’t be the default option and won’t be available for the calling feature.
 “What’s more, the app automatically scans any links or photos you send, and if any suspicious content is flagged by the algorithm, your messages will be read by moderators employed by the company,” Tomaschek adds.
 “Basically, if you don’t want your personal data to be subject to Facebook’s flimsy data-privacy practices and you don’t want anyone potentially eavesdropping on your private messages, then it’s best to cut your losses, delete the app, and look elsewhere.”

-If you’re looking for an alternate messaging app, Tomaschek recommends the secure messaging app Signal.
+If you’re looking for an alternate private messaging app, Tomaschek recommends the secure messaging app Signal.
 “Your messages in Signal are secured by the app’s proprietary encryption protocol, which many consider being the most secure messaging protocol available today,” he says.
 “In fact, Edward Snowden has even endorsed Signal as a secure messaging app.”
-Should you still decide to stick with Facebook, don’t click on this message when you see it—it’s a virus.

 We bet you didn’t see this one coming.
 “Free flashlight apps are often of high cybersecurity risks,” says Harold Li, vice president of ExpressVPN, a consumer privacy and security company.
 “Many of these apps are free but ad-supported, and they often request permissions, such as audio recording and contact information, to apparently function properly.
 When users install these apps, they risk sharing their personal data with app developers who monetize the data by selling them to advertisers.”

 Li recommends removing these apps entirely.
 Then he recommends updating your passwords for any social media or email accounts you use on your phone.
-And make the new passwords difficult to hack; don’t use one of these 25 passwords.
 You can also write to these companies and request to have all your data deleted.
 Under certain countries and states’ laws, consumers have the right to the erasure of all their data.

 “When Snowden blew the whistle on the NSA and exposed the agency’s surveillance tactics, he mentioned the Angry Birds app specifically as one that the NSA was using to siphon the personal data of its users,” says Tomaschek.
 “The app was leaking personal data like users’ phone numbers, call logs, home country, current location, and even marital status, and the NSA was gobbling it up without any misgivings whatsoever.”